TheEntropics/serben-films/README.md

 ## Customization
 In order to set a cover image for a film, just place the desired image in the same folder where the video file is, named as `cover.png` (`cover.jpg`).
 The title of a film is based on its filename, but it can be set using a `cover.json` file.
-This file can be placed in every directory under your `root`.
+This file can be placed in any directory under your `root`.
 All subdirectories will use the closest `cover.json` file.

 `cover.json` should have the following syntax: